 UPDATE: The New York Ice Castles are NOW OPEN for the season now open for the 2024 season and are called Winter Realms and are bigger & better than ever!

 Are the Lake George New York Ice Castles Open?

-No, the Lake George New York ice castles are not open for the 2023 season.
-The Lake George ice castles are set to open on January 27, 2023.
+Yes, the Lake George New York ice castles are open for the 2024 season.
+Winter Realms will operate November 24th to February 25, 2024.
 This date could change.
-Everything is weather dependent.

 New York Ice Castle Hours

 We will update this article once the dates and times are released.
 Last year, New York ice castle hours were:

 - Friday – Sunday: 4 pm – 10 pm

 Winter Realms will also be open on the following dates that align with holidays and school breaks in the area.
 During these dates, hours will be 4-10pm, and tickets will be at peak pricing.